So many terms, and often some confusion around these terms within the Telecoms industry.

 The rightmost Embedded and Integrated ones look a little different – that’s because these are chips soldered directly onto your electronic circuit board that makes up your device, vs. the bigger versions you insert manually into a slot.
 This smaller form factor was needed for our ever-shrinking consumer and IoT devices.
 You could say it is “embedded” into a bigger circuit board.

-So if the MFF2 form factor is “embedded”, is this tiny SIM what we call an “eSIM”?
+So if the MFF2 form factor is “embedded”, is this what we call an “eSIM”?
 Unfortunately, not always.
 Some do call it that, but it’s imprecise.
 While the “e” in eSIM does stand for embedded (you will also find the reading “electronic SIM” out there), what is meant with eSIM is really a different “kind” of SIM (embedded or plastic).

 What is an eSIM?

-Why is remote SIM provisioning used in the consumer market, but not massively adopted in cellular IoT?
+Why is eSIM provisioning widely used in the consumer market, but not massively adopted in cellular IoT?

 These four options are: